Mikhail Kozakov: Early life

 Mikhail Kozakov was born on 14 October 1934 in Leningrad, the youngest of three brothers.
 His father Mikhail Emmanuilovich Kozakov was a Soviet writer and playwright of Jewish origin originally from the Poltava Governorate who served as a commissar in Lubny during the Russian Civil War, then worked as a journalist in Leningrad.
 He was among the authors who collaborated on The I.V.
 Stalin White Sea – Baltic Sea Canal.

 Kozakov's mother Zoya Alexandrovna Nikitina (née Gatskevich) was of mixed Serbian-Greek descent.
 Her family moved from Odessa to St. Petersburg.
 She finished the Karl May School and worked as an editor in publishing houses, the Leningrad Literature Fund (Litfund) and various magazines.
 This was her fourth marriage.
 She was arrested twice: first in 1937 following the arrest of her brother who served in the Imperial Russian Army during the civil war (he was sentenced to death while she spent a year in prison), then — in 1948 because of financial violations in Litfund (released in 1950).
-She was friends with many acclaimed writers who visited Kozakovs' apartment on the Griboyedov Canal, including Evgeny Schwartz, Mikhail Zoshchenko, Anatoly Marienhof, Boris Eikhenbaum, Anna Akhmatova.
+She was friends with many acclaimed writers who visited Kozakovs' apartment on the Griboyedov Canal, including Evgeny Schwartz, Mikhail Zoshchenko, Anatoly Marienhof, Boris Eikhenbaum and Anna Akhmatova.

 During the war Kozakov was evacuated to the Molotov Oblast along with other Leningrad children where he lived from 1941 to 1944.
 He then returned to the city and continued the secondary education.
 His brother Vladimir volunteered for the frontline and was killed in 1945.
 His second brother Boris was accidentally shot in 1946 in his flat by his classmate.